 Deep Breathing: Sit up straight.
 Close your eyes and take a slow deep breath in, and slowly release.
 Repeat 10 to 15 times.
 This will relax your body and calm any anxieties by keeping your mind on your breathing.

-Leg and Hip Movement: Press one foot firmly into the floor, while slowly inhaling and bringing the other knee to your chest.
+Leg and Hip Movement: Press one foot firmly into the floor, while slowly inhaling and bringing the opposite knee to your chest.
 Hold for five to ten seconds, and then tilt the knee outwards, opening up your hips.
 Slowly lower the foot to the floor, and repeat with the other leg.
 This movement will release pressure on the hips and knees, which can build up when sitting in such a small space.